SMJNayeem/Team_Venture_Land_Rover_Power_System_for_Venus/README.md

 ## Project Scope:

-Desiging Energy Stroge System For Venus Surface Mission
+Desiging Energy Storage System For Venus Surface Mission

 ## Start with a Story: